buttonwoodcx/bcx-aurelia-dnd/src/tutorial/typescript-support.md

 import {DndService} from 'bcx-aurelia-dnd';
 ```

-you can import additional interface declaration `TargetDelegateInjectedDnd`:
+you can import additional interface declarations:

+* `SourceDelegate` for dnd source.
+* `TargetDelegate`, `TargetDelegateInjectedDnd`, `DndLocation` for dnd target:

 ```
 import {DndService, TargetDelegateInjectedDnd} from 'bcx-aurelia-dnd';
 ```

-> This is for getting TypeScript to know about the injected `dnd` property on target delegate.
-It's totally optional, you don't need to import it for TypeScript to work.
+> This is for getting TypeScript to know about the types.
+It's optional but recommended, you don't need to import them for TypeScript to work.

 Here is an example of using it inside a TypeScript project.

 ```
-// optionally import TargetDelegateInjectedDnd import {DndService, TargetDelegateInjectedDnd} from 'bcx-aurelia-dnd';
+import {DndService, TargetDelegate, TargetDelegateInjectedDnd, DndLocation} from 'bcx-aurelia-dnd';
 import {autoinject, computedFrom} from 'aurelia-framework';

 @autoinject
-export class App {
+export class App implements TargetDelegate {
   dndService: DndService;

   // need to declare "dnd" before using it,